Transfer of personal data to a third country

 Legally binding instruments between authorities

 It is permitted to base a transfer of personal data to a country outside the EU/EEA on a legally binding and enforceable instrument if the transfer takes place between authorities.
-Such an instrument between authorities may be a memorandum of understanding or an exchange of information agreement within, for example, the tax area.
+Such an instrument between authorities may be a memorandum of understanding or an information exchange agreement within, for example, the tax area.

 Personal data may be transferred to a country outside the EU/EEA if